ddur/Warp-iMagick/README.md

 * In another browser Tab/Window, open [Plugin Update Server](https://warp-imagick.pagespeed.club/), press [Automatic Updates] button, (register &) login.
 In your user profile go to section "Application Passwords".
 Paste copied "Plugin Update Hostname" into "New Application Password Name" field.
 Press "Add New Application Password" button and you will be presented with your new password.
 Copy text from "new password".
 * Go back to your Wordpress Site at Warp-iMagick Plugin Settings Page -> General Settings Tab -> Plugin Settings Section and paste your new password into "Plugin Update Password" Field.
 * Press [Save Changes] Button.
+* __Note__: __Your email will NEVER be sold to anyone or used for spam purposes.__
-* __Note__: __You can delete your WordPress profile at any time.__
+* __Note__: __You can delete your Update Server user profile and email at any time.__
 * __Note__: __You can add/register and get update passwords for more than one Warp iMagick Plugin (for each site/host where is installed).__ Each Warp iMagick Plugin has different "Plugin Update Password" for every WordPress site (hostname).
 * __Note__: Without registration and password, plugin should let you know that new update is available but may fail to download & update plugin via WordPress administration panel/interface, either on-click-update or auto-update.
-In that case you still have option to update from GitHub or Update Server as described in two sections above.
+In that case you may still have option to download/update plugin from Update Server as described in section above.

 # __Post Install: Apache Server WebP Configuration:__